Automattic/wp-calypso/shared/lib/themes/README.md

 Theme Data
 ==========

-Contains stores and action creators for themes, and the theme showcase.
+Contains reducers and action creators for themes, and the theme showcase.

-## Stores
+## Reducers

-We're transitioning to a more `redux`-like architecture, so our Flux `./stores` are created from `./reducers`, using our own `createReducerStore()`.

 ### current-theme